ni/nimi-python/docs/nifgen/grpc_session_options.rst

         Specifies whether it is acceptable to initialize a new session or attach to an existing one, or if only one of the behaviors is desired.

-        The driver session exists in the NI gRPC Device Server.
+        The driver session exists on the NI gRPC Device Server.